Stefanie Heimgartner

 Stefanie Heimgartner (born 25 April 1987) is a Swiss businesswoman and politician.
 She currently serves as a member of the National Council (Switzerland) for the Swiss People's Party since 2019.

 Early life and education

 Stefanie Heimgartner was born 25 April 1987 in Baden, Switzerland.
 She has one sister.
 In her youth, she engaged as a handball player in various associations.
-She completed a commercial apprenticeship in Business Administration.
+She completed a commercial apprenticeship in Business administration.
 She also holds a truck driver's license and is certified to operate them commercially.

 Professional career

 She works in the logistics and transportation company of her parents, Heimgartner Transport AG, of which she is a part-owner.
 Further she is an executive director of Verein Lernwerk in Gebensdorf, which engages in workplace integration for people with disabilities.
-Further she is a member of the board of trustees of the Stiftung zur Förderung und Unterstützung des Kinderheims Brugg (en.
+She is a member of the board of trustees of the Stiftung zur Förderung und Unterstützung des Kinderheims Brugg (en.
 Foundation for the Development and Support of the Orphanage Brugg).